PlayStation 5: DualSense and DualSense Edge controllers

 The DualSense wireless controller for the PlayStation 5 was revealed on April 7, 2020.
 It is based on the prior DualShock controller but with modifications influenced by discussions with game designers and players.
 The DualSense controller has adaptive triggers with force feedback through voice coil actuators that can change the resistance to the player as necessary, supporting experiences such as virtually drawing an arrow from a bow.
 The DualSense maintains the same buttons as the DualShock 4, though the "Share" button was renamed to "Create" with additional means for players to create and share content.
 A new built-in microphone array was added so players can speak to others using only the controller, and the included controller speaker has been improved.
 It has two-tone coloring, primarily white with black facing, with the black piece being easily detachable.
 The light bar has been moved to the sides of the touchpad.
 It has USB-C connectivity, a higher-rated battery, and an audio jack.
 As an Easter egg, the texture of the controller unit is covered in miniature versions of the four PlayStation button symbols (cross, circle, square, and triangle).

 Sony revealed the DualSense Edge (CFI-ZCP1), a new controller for the PlayStation 5 featuring additional capabilities, in August 2022.
-The controller will feature a more modular design than the DualSense with replaceable stick modules, multiple control profiles and an option of relocating map inputs.
-The controller was initially released on January 26, 2023 on PlayStation Direct, but was made available through other retailers on February 23, 2023.
+The controller features a more modular design than the DualSense with replaceable stick modules, multiple control profiles and an option of relocating map inputs.
+The controller was initially released on January 26, 2023, on PlayStation Direct, but was made available through other retailers on February 23, 2023.